A car knocks down power pole after apparent police chase - Kelowna News

 Castanet reader Devon Jardine tells us his husband saw the incident unfold.

-"A silver car was coming down the street heading towards Hollydell [Road] with a police pursuit behind them," her says.
+"A silver car was coming down the street heading towards Hollydell [Road] with a police pursuit behind them," he says.

-"They came around the corner, they skidded out, lost control, hit the telephone phone and knocked it over so all of the lines have been pulled."
+"They came around the corner, they skidded out, lost control, hit the telephone pole and knocked it over so all of the lines have been pulled."

 He says then they saw the driver of the sedan jump out of the car and start running on foot.

-Jardine says RCMP were clearing the area and asking residents to stand back at FortisBC worked on restoring the power in the area.
+Jardine says RCMP were clearing the area and asking residents to stand back as FortisBC works on restoring the power in the area.

 He says as far as he saw no one was injured outside of the vehicle but the parked VW SportWagen was hit during the incident.